walidelnozahy/cloud/docs/apps/typescript.md

 # Using Typescript

-Serverless Cloud supports both Javascript and [Typescript](https://www.typescriptlang.org/).
+Serverless Cloud supports both Javascript and <a href="https://www.typescriptlang.org/" target="_blank" >Typescript</a>.

 Enable Typescript by changing the entry point of your application to `index.ts`.